Vtenext 25.02: A three-way path to RCE

 "Unfortunately, previous communications sent from a Gmail address may have been marked as spam due to the sender's format (0xbro), and we therefore did not see the message.
 Some of the vulnerabilities reported have already been corrected recently, as they were detected during VAPT activities conducted by third parties that we commission periodically.
 We will contact you again as soon as we have the details of the resolution or for any further information, as we always do with independent researchers who write to us, as this is not the first time we have collaborated with freelance professionals. [...]
 The lack of response was not due to negligence, but to the circumstances described above"

-Given the existence of a patch for a critical vulnerability and the lack of communication and collaboration regarding the product security, we have decided to make our research public.
-Our goal is to draw attention to the software's security posture and highlight the importance of updating to the latest available version while waiting for the other vulnerabilities to be fixed.
+Following a call with the vtenext team on September 4th, it was decided to reduce the technical details of the vulnerabilities to give users time to update to the latest version.
+Given the existence of some patches for critical vulnerabilities, however, we have decided to keep our research public.
+Our goal is to draw attention to the general software's security posture and highlight the importance of updating to the latest available version.

 With access to the legacy codebase but also to the stable latest working environment, I adopted a diff-testing approach focusing on static code analysis and debugging on a local instance of the open-source version, while conducting practical exploitation and dynamic testing against the latest demo release.